TIC200LAB/Quantifying-Predictive-Uncertainty/README.md

-certainty_ratio.py                Core framework in one independent module reproduce_paper_experiments.py    Reproduction of the RF/MLR experiments example_basic.py                  Minimal example derived from the manuscript imcp.py.
-Package for Multiclass Classification Performance (MCP) curve. test_certainty_ratio.py           Numerical verification against the paper example requirements.txt                  Runtime and test dependencies pyproject.toml                    Editable-install and pytest configuration /alldata                          Datasets used in the experiments
+certainty_ratio.py                Core framework in one independent module reproduce_paper_experiments.py    Reproduction of the RF/MLR experiments example_basic.py                  Minimal example derived from the manuscript imcp.py                           Package for Multiclass Classification Performance (MCP) curve. requirements.txt                  Runtime and test dependencies pyproject.toml                    Editable-install and pytest configuration /alldata                          Datasets used in the experiments